gldrobinson/tabletop-town-FE/README.md

 Welcome to Tabletop town.
 This is a React application that allow users to interact with reviews for a range of different board games.
 Users are encouraged to engage with the reviews and comments posted.

-It is hosted on netlify here: [ url to be added ]
+It is hosted on netlify here: https://tabletop-town.netlify.app/

 The backend server is hosted through heroku which you can find here: https://tabletop-town.herokuapp.com/api/